 Hitra is located in Trøndelag County, at the outlet of the Trondheim Fjord.
-Hitra is the largest island in Norway and the largest south of Vesterålen.
+Hitra is the 7t largest island in Norway and the largest south of Vesterålen.
 Hitra is connected to the mainland via an underwater tunnel.

 January 1, 2020 represents a historic event.
 Hitra’s municipal boundaries in the south were moved and the municipality became larger.
 A small part of mainland Norway, the northern parts of Snillfjord, became part of the island municipality of Hitra.
 This applies to Kongensvoll and Vingvågen, Valslag and Vågan, Sunde and Hemnskjela.

 Administration Center: Fillan

 Highest point: 526 masl – Blåfjellet at Vingan

 The island is surrounded by more than 3200 islands, islets and reefs and the island has around 7000 lakes.

 Hitra is connected to the neighboring island of Frøya via underwater tunnel.
 It takes 30 minutes to drive from one municipal center to the other.

 Of these, more than 25% have immigrant backgrounds (labor immigration in relation to aquaculture).

 On the neighboring island of Frøya there is also a population of about 5 200, including many with immigrant backgrounds.

 The main industries: